Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Application to STAR*D Study

-As in our simulations, the main effect of the treatment was not penalized.
-At all the three scenarios and both stages, pdWOLS returned the intercept‐only blip model: it suggested that the optimal treatments are $A_2=0$ (treat without SSRI) and $A_1=1$ (treat with SSRI) at stage 2 and 1 respectively for all the patients.
-As for PAL, the results in different scenarios vary: when $d=5$, it selected $a_2, q_2, s_2, p_2$ at stage $2$ and $a_1,q_1,s_1,p_1$ at stage $1$; when $d=10$, it selected $a_2$ at stage $2$ and $a_1,q_1,s_1,p_1$ at stage $1$; when $d=20$, it selected $a_2$ at stage $2$ and $a_1, p_1$ at stage $1$. pdWOLS selected zero noise variables at both stages in all scenarios; while the false positive rates of PAL at stage $2$ and $1$ are $100\%$, $40\%$ ($d=5$), $10\%$, $50\%$ ($d=10$), and $10\%$, $45\%$ ($d=20$) respectively.
-By comparison, \citep{sb} and \citep{modelg} found that no stage 2 blip covariates were statistically significant which is consistent with our results; while at stage 1, only the treatment preference was significant.
+As in our simulations, the main effect of treatment was not penalized.
+In all three scenarios and both stages, pdWOLS returned the intercept‐only blip model, suggesting that the optimal treatments are treat with SSRI ($A_1=1$) and treat with a non-SSRI ($A_2=0$) at stage 1 and 2, respectively, for all patients.
+Penalized A-learning, in contrast, was sensitive to the number of noise variables: when $d=5$, PAL selected $a_j, q_j, s_j, p_j$ for both stages $j=1,2$.
+When $d=10$, PAL selected $a_2$ at stage $2$ and $a_1,q_1,s_1,p_1$ at stage $1$, and when $d=20$, PAL selected $a_2$ at stage $2$ and $a_1, p_1$ at stage $1$. \citet{sb} and \citet{modelg} found that no stage 2 blip covariates were statistically significant (consistent with pdWOLS), while at stage 1, they found only treatment preference was significant.